-The Named Executive Officers participate in our profit sharing program, along with all other eligible employees.
+During fiscal 2011 and 2012, the Named Executive Officers participated in our profit sharing program, along with all other eligible employees.
 The profit sharing program is designed to award our employees for the financial success of the Company.
-With respect to each fiscal year, our Board of Directors, acting on the recommendation of our Compensation Committee, determines a pool amount available to be allocated in the first quarter of the following fiscal year to all eligible employees, including the Named Executive Officers.
-For fiscal 2012, 2011 and 2010, our Board of Directors set the pool at 5% of the pre-tax net income for the applicable fiscal year.
-Because the Company did not earn a profit during fiscal 2010 or 2011, there were no profit sharing allocations to any of our employees for fiscal 2010 or 2011.
+With respect to each fiscal year, our Board of Directors, acting on the recommendation of our Compensation Committee, determines a pool amount available to be allocated in the first quarter of the following fiscal year to all eligible employees, which historically has included the Named Executive

+Officers.
+For fiscal 2013, 2012 and 2011, our Board of Directors set the pool at 5% of the pre-tax net income for the applicable fiscal year.
+Because the Company did not earn a profit during fiscal 2011, there were no profit sharing allocations to any of our employees for fiscal 2011.

 In past years, management, pursuant to the guidelines set forth by the Board of Directors, has distributed the pool amount to eligible employees based upon a bonus value consisting of (i) base salary at the time of calculation, times (ii) a seniority factor (which reflects each employee's length of service with the Company), times (iii) an internal value, or "position code."
 Such bonus value would be divided by the aggregate amount of all eligible employees' bonus values to obtain a "bonus pool pro rata share factor," which would be used to allocate the bonus pool to each eligible employee on a pro rata basis (with higher bonus pool pro rata share factors receiving a higher percentage of the bonus pool).
 The position code starts at 1 for all employees and increases pursuant to the internal value of the position up to 1.25 for officers and other key employees.
 While in recent years the Company has weighted the three factors comprising the formula equally, management periodically reassesses the formula based on its assessment of the appropriate balance and relevance of the individual factors in order to retain key individuals.
-Although no profit sharing allocations were made in fiscal 2010 or 2011, the profit sharing awards paid to our Named Executive Officers for fiscal 2012 are included in the Summary Compensation Table on page 16.
-The seniority factors of each Named Executive Officer for fiscal 2012 were as follows: Mr. Jumper - 15,593; Ms. Hagan - 8,940; Mr. Tobias - 9,500; Mr. Thomas - 6,333; and Mr. Forsdick - 7,701.
-Each of the Named Executive Officers had a position code of 1.25 for fiscal 2012.
+Although no profit sharing allocations were made in fiscal 2011, the profit sharing awards paid to our Named Executive Officers for fiscal 2012 and 2013 are included in the Summary Compensation Table on page 16.
+The seniority factors of each Named Executive Officer for fiscal 2012 were as follows: Mr. Jumper - 21.64; Ms. Hagan - 20.68; Mr. Tobias - 20.06; Mr. Thomas - 15.38; and Mr. Forsdick - 19.03.
+The seniority factors of each of the Named Executive Officers for fiscal 2013 were as follows: Mr. Jumper - 21.90; Ms. Hagan - 20.96; Mr. Tobias - 20.36; Mr. Thomas - 15.88; and Mr. Forsdick - 19.36.
+Each of the Named Executive Officers had a position code of 1.25 for fiscal 2012 and 2013.